 How far you can go

-Whether s/he is physically and/or mentally able to consent
+Whether someone is physically and/or mentally able to consent

 If there are any questions or ambiguity, you DO NOT have consent.

 - Mixed messages from your partner are a clear indication that you should stop and communicate better because you may be misreading each other.
-Your partner may not have figured out yet how far s/he wants to go with you.
+Your partner may not have figured out yet how far they want to go with you.

 - Don’t take advantage of someone’s drunkenness or drugged state.
 The choice to use alcohol or drugs is NOT a choice to engage in sex.
 A person who is incapacitated cannot give consent.